misiektoja/psn_monitor/docs/setup-and-first-run.md

 # Setup & First Run

-Printed commands use short names.
-Activate the tool's virtual environment before running them.
-For a downloaded script, run them from the script directory.
-Recovery commands retain selected configuration and dotenv paths.

-Before replacing a configuration, setup copies retained inline credentials to the selected private dotenv file when that file has no value for the same key.
-An existing dotenv value, including an explicit empty value, keeps precedence.
-If preservation fails, the original configuration stays in place.
-Setup backups omit inline credentials.

-When rebuilding an existing configuration, setup keeps its saved `DOTENV_FILE` unless you pass `--env-file PATH`.
-A nonempty exported secret takes precedence over the dotenv file.
-An explicit empty value in that file still overrides the configuration, both after saving and on the next run.
-Quoted dotenv keys receive the same replacement confirmation as unquoted keys.

-Setup replaces each file separately.
-If saving secrets fails after the configuration was saved, setup stops and identifies the saved configuration.
-Correct the destination then rerun `--setup` with the same `--config-file` and `--env-file`, review the settings and run `--doctor` before monitoring.
-A crash between replacements can also leave a new configuration beside the previous dotenv file.
-The configuration backup can recover non-secret settings.
-Replaced secrets are not backed up.

 ## Before You Start

 Install the tool using [Installation](installation.md).
 You will need a PlayStation Network online ID and the [PSN NPSSO code](#psn-npsso-code).
 The wizard collects credentials through hidden prompts.